The Importance of Keeping Your Mouth Healthy

 The prevention of periodontal disease is simple.
 Regular brushing twice a day, flossing every day, making healthy

-food choices, and visiting Dr. Brent twice a year for exams and cleanings are the primary defense against gum
+food choices, and visiting Dr. Brent or Dr. Owens twice a year for exams and cleanings are the primary defense against gum

 disease.
 Gum disease frequently has minor symptoms that can go unnoticed, so getting your gums checked by our team